pierrebarbera/epa-ng/README.md

 #### Converting the query file

 You may also explicitly convert the input query fasta file to our internal fasta format.
-This format is binary encoded (reducing the size by half), random access, and randomly shuffled (improves load balance).
+This format is binary encoded (reducing the size by half) and randomly accessible.
 Again, using this format is highly reccomended, and required to use the MPI version.

 To convert the fasta file, simply run the program with the query file specified thusly: